 Let’s consider a sleeve first, since it’s generally only shaped one direction — from larger (at the upper arm) to smaller (at the wrist).
 You already have your upper-arm measurement from your yoke calculations.
-(Mine is 12 inches, which at my gauge of 3.5 sts/inch is 42 sts.)
+Mine is 14 inches, which at my gauge of 3.5 sts/inch is 49 sts.
 Now measure your wrist and adjust for whatever ease you want there.
-I’d like my sleeve to decrease from 12 inches (42 sts) to 10 inches (35 sts) at the spot where I’ll start my cuff.
-Now measure the distance between where you want to place your first decrease and your last*, and multiply that number times your row gauge.
-My sleeve is already pretty slender and my arms are pretty straight down past my elbow, so I’m not going to work the first decrease until I get to my forearm.
-The distance from my first increase to my last will be only 5 inches; multiply that by my row gauge of 5 rows/inch and and I know I’ve got 25 rounds over which to work my decreases.
+I’d like my sleeve to decrease from 14 inches (49 sts) to 10 inches (35 sts) at the spot where I’ll start my cuff.
+Next measure the distance between where you want to place your first decrease and your last*, and multiply that number times your row gauge.
+My sleeve is going to be 18″ long from the underarm, the last 3″ of which will be my cuff, so it’s 15″ of stockinette.
+I’ll plan to do my first decrease at 3″ from the underarm and the last at around 13″.
+That means I’m distributing my decreases over 10″ of knitting, which is 50 rows at my gauge.

-Decreases and increases are generally worked in mirrored pairs, one on either side of your marker — e.g., an SSK and a K2tog for decreases; an M1R and M1L for increases.
+Decreases and increases are generally worked in mirrored pairs, one on either side of your marker — e.g., a left-leaning SSK and a right-leaning K2tog for decreases; an M1L and M1R for increases.
+(I like them to lean toward each other.)
 So each decrease round on a sleeve removes 2 stitches.
-My first sleeve decrease round will take me from 42 stitches to 40.
-To get from there to 36 (rounding from 35), I’ll only decrease 2 more times (2 sts x 2 rounds = 4 sts decreased).
-And I have 25 rounds to do that, so I’ll decrease at the 12th and 25th rounds.
-(If you’re decreasing all the way down your arm — and/or working at a smaller gauge than I am — your equation will have you decreasing more often than that.)
+My first sleeve decrease round will take me from 49 stitches to 47.
+To get from there to 35, I’ll decrease 6 more times (2 sts x 6 rounds = 12 sts decreased).
+And I have 50 rounds to do that, so I’ll decrease every 8th row, 6 times, and actually complete them in 48 rows.

 A written pattern with “waist shaping” will assume you have an hourglass figure: The sweater will get smaller (decrease) as it approaches the waist, then larger again (increase) as it heads toward the hips.
 You may or may not be shaped that way, but you have the power to shape your sweater however you like.
 The waist shaping formula is exactly the same as above.
 Whether you’re sloping in or out, you measure the distance between the wider and narrower spots, then multiply that number by your row gauge — that’s how many rows you have to work your increases/decreases.
 Again, you want to work a mirrored pair of stitches at each marker, so in this case you’re adding or subtracting 4 stitches per round — 2 on each side.
 Calculate how many stitches you need at the widest point (circumference x stitch gauge), and how many at the narrowest.
 The difference is how many stitches you need to increase or decrease.
 Divide the difference by 4, since that’s how many stitches you’ll add/remove per round, and that tells you how many increase/decrease rounds you’ll work.
 Distribute those evenly between the allotted rounds.